Joe Ansolabehere

-Joseph Michael Ansolabehere (born June 18, 1959) is an American writer and producer.
+Joe Ansolabehere /ænˈsɔːləbəˌhɛər/ is an American writer and producer.
 He is the co-creator of Recess and Lloyd in Space with partner and friend Paul Germain; they form the team Paul & Joe Productions.
 He also served as a story editor on the first 65 episodes of Rugrats, as well as a co-producer and story editor of the first season of Hey Arnold!

-Ansolabehere has a daughter, Jean, who is also a writer.
-His son Hugo was born in 2013.
-Ansolabehere is married to costume designer Dorotka Sapinska.
-He currently lives in New Zealand.

-Early life
+Early life and education

-Born in Sacramento, California, of Basque descent, Ansolabehere is the oldest of five brothers.
+Ansolabehere is the oldest of five brothers.
 His brother Stephen is a political scientist and Frank G. Thomson Professor of Government at Harvard.
 His brother Paul is a vice president of Anagram in Minneapolis, and his youngest brother, Louis, is a computer technician.
 As children they moved around often, living in Detroit, Champaign, Reno-Sparks, and Minneapolis.

-Ansolabehere graduated from the University of Nevada, Reno, and then went to UCLA for film school, where he was introduced to the world of animation.
+Ansolabehere graduated from the University of Nevada, Reno, and then went to UCLA for film school, where he was introduced to animation.